temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 If the difference between the two clocks exceeds an Activity's [Start-To-Close Timeout](/concepts/what-is-a-start-to-close-timeout), an `Activity complete after timeout` error occurs.

 If you receive an `Activity complete after timeout` error alongside `Context: deadline exceeded`, check the clocks on the Temporal Cluster's system and the system of the Worker sending that error.
-Synchronize all clocks to an NTP server if the Worker's clock doesn't match the Temporal Cluster.
+If the Worker's clock doesn't match the Temporal Cluster, synchronize all clocks to an NTP server.

 ### Check Frontend Service logs